$1 million for hygiene services for Seattle homeless people restored

 A tough transition

 When the city announced its new homeless-service-provider contracts last November, officials with the Human Services Department emphasized that tough decisions had to be made: They had received $105 million worth of requests but had only $34 million in funding available.
-The city was also changing its approach to what should be funded, as it shifted to the enhanced-shelter model.
+The city was also shifting to the enhanced-shelter model.

 The result was that many homeless programs the city had funded for years lost that money.

-In terms of drop-in, hygiene centers — those facilities that offer showers, bathrooms and laundry services available to anyone to use — the organizations that were hardest hit served single adults in the downtown area, a part of the city where homeless services have traditionally operated and where the population of chronically homeless adults is largely concentrated.
+The drop-in, hygiene centers that saw a reduction or a total loss in their city funding all served single adults in the downtown area, a part of the city where homeless services have traditionally operated and where the population of chronically homeless adults is largely concentrated.

+The city instead increased funding to drop-in, hygiene centers that served youth and families, with only a couple of exceptions.

 Human-services officials emphasize they have never planned to cut adult services.
 Their main focus, beyond getting more people into housing, is changing the service model so homeless people don’t have to go “door to door” but instead can access everything at one location.